 Students will apply management/marketing skills in a retail setting through operating the school store.
 Problem-based learning is utilized to gain competencies in management and entrepreneurship including inventory control, purchasing, cash management, merchandising, advertising, promotion, and human relations.
-This course fulfills the cooperative education/work experience requirement.
 May qualify as a 4th-year math-related course.